ibanknatoPrad/emuDownloadCenter-wiki/Emulator-mess.md

 :warning: _**Please note:**_ This emulator **needs BIOS image(s)** to start ROM files!

-_Multi Emulator Super System (MESS) is an emulator for many game consoles and computer systems, based on the MAME core and now a part of MAME.
-MESS emulates portable and console gaming systems, computer platforms, and calculators.
-M.E.S.S. is now part of M.A.M.E v0.162+ (May 2015)_
+_Multi Emulator Super System (MESS) is an emulator for many game consoles and computer systems, based on the MAME core and now a part of M.A.M.E v0.162+ (May 2015)._

 [:link: **Emulator website**](http://www.mess.org/)
 ***